jchelly/VirgoDC/README.md

 elements_per_file needed to write output partitioned in the same way as some input file set.

+WARNING: it is only safe to use this to write arrays which are distributed between MPI ranks in the same way as an array which was read using MultiFile.read(), because it assumes that array elements are already on the rank which will write the file they should go to.
+Setting arbitrary values of elements_per_file will cause incorrect output or a crash.

 ### MPI Utility Functions

 The module virgo.mpi.util contains several other functions which are helpful